TypeStrong/ts-node/README.md

 }
 ```

-If you must keep `"module": "ESNext"` for `tsc`, webpack, or another build tool, you can set an override for `ts-node`.
+If you must keep `"module": "ESNext"` for `tsc`, webpack, or another build tool, you can set an override for ts-node.

 ```jsonc title="tsconfig.json"
 {